JuliaGaussianProcesses/BayesianLinearRegressors.jl/README.md

-# Bayesian Linear Regression with BLR.jl
+# Bayesian Linear Regression in Julia

 This is a simple package that does one thing, Bayesian Linear Regression, in around 100 lines of code.